rctngle/psychographics/README.md

 While statistics and data-visualisation will be interesting (and funny), we would like to go beyond this analysis to create an interface to deeper aspects of your own personal archive.

-You will examine your data in detail, refine it, augment it with other sources of information in order distill new insights into yourselves, creating new “psychographic profiles”.
+You will examine your data in detail, refine it, augment it with other sources of information in order distill new insights into yourselves or the broader social media ecosystems.

-Your interface will be a tool to explore these profiles.
+Whether through classification, manipulation, or generation; your interface should document of expose these ecosystems.

 Your interface might also respond to input.
 Consider what inputs you could use to extract these insights: speech, gestures, text, hardware values, date ranges.